andresbonil/cytosim/doc/compile/index.md

 # Compilation

-After installing a compiler and `gnu's make`, you are ready to compile from a terminal, with the following commands in the root directory of cytosim:
+After installing a compiler and [gnu's make ](http://www.gnu.org/software/make/) you are ready to compile from a terminal, with the following commands in the root directory of cytosim:

 	make sim
 	make play

 The command `make` without arguments will build `sim` and `play`.
+If this does not work, you may need to manually edit `makefile.in` to adjust to your platform.

+It is also possible to use [cmake](https://cmake.org), which should require no adjustment:

+	mkdir build
+	cd build
+	cmake ..
+	make sim play report

-You can then check the resulting executables, that should be located in subdirectory `bin`:
+You can then check the resulting executables, normally located in subdirectory `bin`:

 	bin/sim info
 	bin/sim
 	bin/play live

-It is also possible to use [cmake](https://cmake.org):

-	mkdir build
-	cd build
-	cmake ..
-	make

 # Optimizations